Major Douglas Hardie

 - In April of 2015, he graduated from the Senior Management Institute for Police (SMIP) in Boston, Massachusetts.

-- In March 2011, he transferred to School Resource where he served as the Unit Lieutenant.
+In March 2011, he transferred to School Resource where he served as the Unit Lieutenant.
 In June 2012, he moved to the Special Investigations Unit.
-In 2014, he was promoted to Captain and now serves in the Criminal Investigation Division.
+In 2014, he was promoted to Captain and led the Criminal Investigation Division.